nestybox/sysbox/docs/user-guide/install-package.md

 Note that you'll need to install the `git`, `make`, `dkms`, `wget`, and kernel-header packages in order to perform the shiftfs build.

-In the near future (kernels 5.12+), shiftfs is expected to be replaced with a more generic kernel mechanism for filesystem user-ID mappings that will be supported across all distros.
-Sysbox will soon have support for this.

 ## Miscellaneous Installation Info